PedroFellipeAntunes/halftone-java/README.md

 ## **TODO**

-- **Dot Halftone**: While there is a button to choose the dot pattern for the halftone, it's currently non-functional, I will be working on it later.
 - **Extra Control**: In the code there is already functionality to change things such as the spacing within the pattern, control the vertical blur size, control segment sample size, I simply have yet to implement the user controls in the UI.
 - **Transparent**: I'm thinking about adding a option to have a transparent background in the output, maybe.